MrDGuy/pxt-skillmap-robot-beta/tutorials/space/variables-tilesmaps-tutorial-2.md

 ## Introduction @unplugged

-This tutorial teaches you how to save tilemaps under variable names to be used later.
+This tutorial will teach you how to link tilemaps together to have the robot move through multiple levels.
 ![Setting your two tilemaps to variables](https://raw.githubusercontent.com/MrDGuy/pxt-skillmap-robot-test-2/main/docs/static/variables-tilemaps-1.png "Variable Tilemaps" )

 ## Step One